-The Machine's religions are quite blatant with providing a sense of "love and belongingness" with sayings such as "God (Machine) loves you," and "Jesus loves you" but, the most damaging component of the Machine's religion to self-realization and ecocentric attitudes is its literal promise of life after death.
+The Machine's religions are quite blatant with providing a sense of "love and belongingness" with sayings such as "God (Machine) loves you," and "Jesus loves you" but, the most damaging component of the Machine's religion to self-realization and ecocentric attitudes is its literal promise of life after death 22.
 The promise of life after death not only preaches that one not live within the here-and-now, where the fruits of God-consciousness reside, but also creates the belief "that earth is hell."
 The latter, in turn, creates an attitude, whether conscious or subconscious, that the earth is an undesirable place to live and, subsequently, justifies bios rape, species murder, and general mayhem.
 The result of the Machine's religion not only provides false substitutes for real pains/needs, which ultimately do not encourage the healing of such pains, but it also promotes beliefs that detach the individual from the here-and-now.
+Both the inability to grow-up beyond one's childhood pains into adult maturity and an inability to participate in the present are contrary to the attributes of self-realization.